*In commercial collaboration with Haaga-Helia, the business-orientated university of applied sciences in Helsinki.

 #2: Check the application period and start early.

 There’s a lot of information to go through.
-Studyinfo.fi is the official and up-to-date website with all the information about study programmes leading to a degree in Finland.
+Studyinfo.fi is the official and up-to-date website with all the information about study programs leading to a degree in Finland.

-You’ll have to make important decisions when you are selecting the university you’d like to attend, as you need to compare possible tuition fees, school profiles and check all the other requirements.
+You’ll have to make important decisions when selecting the university you’d like to attend, as you need to compare possible tuition fees, school profiles and check all the other requirements.

 #3 No application fees

 Applying for higher education degree studies in Finland is done online at Studyinfo.fi.
 Applying is always free of charge.
-Everything is designed so that you can do the application by yourself.
+Everything is designed so that you can complete the application yourself.

 #4 Attach before you submit